 - In most cases, an accountant is a regular employee of a company or one who’s been hired by a company and pursues long-term employment.
 On the other hand, an auditor may have been hired by a company from a service provider on a short-term or project basis in order to validate or substantiate the work done by the accountant.
 An auditor ideally shouldn’t have any connections with the company, to avoid biases.

 - In relation to the previous point, the auditor doesn’t need a permanent space in the office building of the company who hired him, as he will need to move from department to department.
 The opposite goes for the accountant who keeps his own office, with other accountants on the team.

-- It is the accountant’s responsibility to check the company’s finances on a daily basis and create a financial report at the end of the year in order to report to the management the actual financial situation of the company and determine its strong and weak points.
-The auditor, on the other hand, is tasked to make sure that these figures are accurate.
+- It is the accountant’s responsibility to check the company’s finances on a daily basis and create financial reports at the end of the year in order to report to the management the actual financial situation of the company and determine its strong and weak points.
+The auditor, on the other hand, is tasked to make sure that these figures are reasonably accurate.

-- Hiring a company auditor is not necessary but is just an option, especially in times where there are suspected fraudulent activities in the organization.
+- Hiring a company auditor is required for public companies or private companies with third-party interests (i.e., debt obligations) requiring them to undergo an audit.
+It is optional for private companies.
 Their work is set against auditing standards while that of accountants is regulated by international accounting standards.

 Accountant vs Bookkeeper

-Again, these two terms are often confused but their differences are clear-cut.
+Again, the two terms are often confused but their differences are clear-cut.